k-schrattenholzer/AF_portfolio/README.md

-# Getting Started with Create React App
+# Portfolio

-This is a portfolio website in progress.
+This is a portfolio website in progress, built with React in JavaScript.